malloc2048/the_vault/readme.md

-# Vault 81
+# Vault
-Welcome to Vault 81 a place where random stuff is catalogued.
+Welcome to The Vault a place where random stuff is catalogued.

 ## Development Notes
 An attempt was made to make this as simple as possible, epsecialy when adding new models